RasmusEdvardsen/OrderRulesEngine/README.md

 	- This would reduce code footprint, but this way shows some how generic this solution is
 * The ShouldProcess/Process logic can be done in several different ways.
 Process could check a boolean, Process could call the check itself, etc.
 * Base project could be split in to Logic, DataAccess and Common/Core
+* I understood book to be a subtype of a physical product.